ash-project/ash/documentation/topics/reference/glossary.md

 ## Actor

 The entity that performs an action.

-Most actions are run on direct user request, eg. if a user presses a Create button on a page then the actor is the user; but an actor might also be an organization, a group, or even a device.
+Most actions are run on direct user request, eg. if a user presses a Create button on a page then the actor is the user.

+The actor can be anything that you want it to be.
+It is most typically a map or a struct containing information about the "entity" that is performing the action.
+In the vast majority of cases, the actor will be something like `%MyApp.Accounts.User{}`.
+We recommend that the actor be a struct, but it could also be a map or even a value.

+Some example actor types used in practice:

+- `%MyApp.Accounts.User{}`
+- `%MyApp.Accounts.Device{}`
+- `%MyApp.SystemUser{}`

 Actors can be used in a number of places, from modifying the behavior of an action to auditing who did what in your system.
 They are most prominent, however, when writing [policies](#policy).